 The City Clerk, an elected official, attends meetings of the City Council, keeps records of its proceedings, publishes and attests to all resolutions and ordinances passed by the City Council.
 The Clerk also attests to all contracts of the City, as well as all licenses, permits and other documents.
 The City Clerk is responsible for keeping the official minutes of all other City Boards and Commissions as well as maintaining the City Code.
 Local, state and federal election information is distributed and voter registration is conducted throughout the year.

 The City Administrator, who is appointed by the Mayor with the advice and consent of the City Council, is responsible for all aspects of administration, financial planning, directing, and supervising City operations.
-Department Directors, who are appointed by the Mayor with the recommendation of the City Administrator and the consent of the City Council, guide the activities of their respective operating departments.
+All Department Directors, but for the Chief of Police are appointed by the City Administrator, guide the activities of their respective operating departments; the Chief of Police is appointed by the Mayor upon the recommendation of the City Administrator and the advice and consent of the City Council.
 The Department Directors are charged with the responsibility of implementing City Council policy, maintaining operations, conducting research, and providing information on important issues to the City Council.

 City Council meetings occur the first and third Mondays of each month at 7:00 p.m. in the City Council Chambers, unless otherwise posted.